technofocus-pte/ppteamsintpvt/Labs/Lab 5/Lab 5 - Build a canvas app to have a conversation about your business data in a Teams app.docx.md

      ![A screenshot of a computer Description automatically generated](./media/image23.png)

 3. Select **pencil icon** next to **New table** to give a name.
-Enter the name as **Company** and then select **Save**.
+Enter the name as !!Company!! and then select **Save**.

      ![A screenshot of a computer AI-generated content may be incorrect.](./media/image24.png)

-4. After adding Display name, add following company names in the table column one by one by hitting enter button and then click on **Save and close**.
+4. After adding the Display name, add following company names in the table column one by one by hitting the Enter key and then click on **Save and close**.

      !!Microsoft!!, !!Infosys!!, !!Accenture!!, !!Wipro!!, !!Dell!! and !!Google!!.